tedneward/Worldspine-DnD5e/Magic/Wild.md

 56 - You cast faerie fire centered on yourself.

-57 - For the next minute, any flammable object you touch that isn’t being worn or carried by another creature bursts into flame.
+57 - For the next minute, any flammable object you touch that isn't being worn or carried by another creature bursts into flame.

 58 - If you are in combat, you reroll your order in the initiative at the end of this round.